Canada's Liberals try to boost share of important immigrant vote

-Liberal leader Justin Trudeau vowed to boost the number of family members who could join immigrants already in Canada, saying this would help drive a sluggish economy.
+Liberal leader Justin Trudeau said he would boost the number of family members who could join immigrants already in Canada, saying this would help drive a sluggish economy.

 "When Canadians have support - like family involvement in child care - it helps to drive our productivity and economic growth," Trudeau said at an event in Brampton, Ontario.

-The ethnic vote is significant in Canada, which is home to significant Chinese, Indian, Italian, Filipino and Ukrainian communities.
+The ethnic vote is enormously important in Canada, which is home to significant Chinese, Indian, Italian, Filipino and Ukrainian communities.

-The Liberals have traditionally favoured immigration and under Trudeau's father, former Liberal Prime Minister Pierre Trudeau, Canada accepted well over a million people.
+The Liberals have traditionally favored immigration and under Trudeau's father, former Liberal prime minister Pierre Trudeau, Canada accepted well over a million people.

-For decades it was assumed that newcomers to Canada would vote Liberal but since taking power in 2006, the Conservatives have tried hard to build ties to ethnic communities.
+For decades it was assumed that newcomers to Canada would vote Liberal but since taking power in 2006, the Conservatives have made enormous efforts to build ties to ethnic communities.

 As a result they picked up dozens of seats, especially in the region around Toronto, which was one of the reasons Prime Minister Stephen Harper won a majority in the 2011 election.